-5.20.1 Client
+5.22.1 Client

-Here we describe the Python client of Rubrix that we divide into two basic modules:
+Here we describe the Python client of Rubrix that we divide into three basic modules:

-- Methods: These methods make up the interface to interact with Rubrix's REST API. - Models: You need to wrap your data in these data models for Rubrix to understand it.
+- Methods: These methods make up the interface to interact with Rubrix's REST API. - Records: You need to wrap your data in these Records for Rubrix to understand it. - Datasets: Datasets: You can wrap your records around these Datasets for extra functionality.